jackdewinter/pymarkdown/readme.md

   - text
   - inlines
 - make better use of `index_indent`
-- rewrite position_marker to not allow outside modification
-  - requires clean up of how list and block quotes handle it
 - add ex_ws into tokens for block quote, list starts, indented code block, html, and thematic break

 ## Bugs - Character Entities